 Our SILC is required to:

-- Develop, monitor and review a state plan, in conjunction with our State Office of Vocational Rehabilitation (OVR), that addresses the independent needs in our state;
+- Develop, monitor and review a state plan, in conjunction with our State Department of Aging and Independent Living (DAIL), that addresses the independent needs in our state;

 - Develop and support a statewide network of Independent Living Centers, called CILs;

-- Submit periodic reports to OVR, as well as coordinates activities with the State Rehabilitation Council; and
+- Submit periodic reports to DAIL, as well as coordinates activities with the State Rehabilitation Council; and

 - Ensure that all regularly scheduled meetings of the SILC are open to the public and provide reasonable accommodations when requested within a one week notice.